 I wish I could turn that volunteer into a 20 year old and then see if he brags about getting his degree without getting into debt.

 Last night during dinner I bit the inside of my cheek, not a nip, but a crunching bite.
-Then this morning I woke up from a long involved disturbing dream full of struggle and a bit of a headache, reached over and tapped my dream catcher, my talisman bag, and my guardian angel that hang on the wall over my head and told them they weren’t doing their jobs.
+Then this morning I woke up from a long involved disturbing dream full of struggle and a bit of a headache, reached over and tapped my dream catcher, my talisman bag, and my guardian angel that hang on the wall beside my bed and told them they weren’t doing their jobs.
 And if that wasn’t bad enough when I went out to raise the garage door (have to do it by hand because the motor quit working after the flood) a wasp that was building a nest behind one of the metal struts on the door stung me right on my nose!
 Fucker.
 Because that still wasn’t a bad enough start to the day, during breakfast I bit the inside of my cheek again in the same place!

 So today is the 4th of July.
 I won’t be putting out my flag, I won’t be celebrating what this country has become, a country where the President, a state Governor, and Cosplay Barbie of Homeland Security stand in front of their new concentration camp to incarcerate 3,000 people snatched up without warrants or due process and put in cages in tents surrounded by a chain link fence topped with razor wire that they built in 8 days in the middle of the mosquito, alligator, and snake infested Florida Everglades in the middle of summer yucking it up, big smiles, thumbs up while they imagine potential escapees getting eaten by alligators.
 The whole thing designed for maximum cruelty.